How Do I Establish A Consistent Daily Routine For My Puppy?

 Table of Contents

-Having a consistent daily routine is crucial for as it provides them with structure, stability, and predictability.
+Having a consistent daily routine is crucial for puppies as it provides them with structure, stability, and predictability.
 Just like humans, puppies thrive when they have a set schedule to follow.
 A routine helps them understand what to expect each day, reducing stress and anxiety.
 It also helps puppies develop a sense of independence and responsibility as they learn to anticipate and meet their needs.
 By establishing a consistent daily routine, you are setting your puppy up for success and ensuring their overall well-being.

 1.1.
 Why a Consistent Routine is Important for Puppies